qiaeru/phpbb-language-fr/README.md

   - **Forum Software Website:** https://www.phpbb.com/customise/db/translation/french/
   - **GitHub Repository:** https://github.com/maelsoucaze/phpbb

-Please note that development versions (recognizable with the use of *-dev* in the version number) are generally not recommended and should be used locally, available for testing purposes.
+Please note that development versions (recognizable with the use of *-dev* in the version number) are not usually recommended and should be used locally, available for testing purposes.

 #### Extract the compressed archive